k4ntz/HackAtari/modification_list.md

 | relocate_shields_off_by_one  | Set shields off by one pixel  |
 | relocate_shields_right       | Set shields to new position right of the original  |
 | controlable_missile          | The missible trajectory follows the user control of the ship  |
+| no_danger                    | Stops enemies from moving and fireing missiles.
+Also removes the shields

 ## Tennis
 | Command | Effect             |